ONSdigital/ssdc-rm-acceptance-tests/README.md

 **NB:** assumes infrastructure and RM services exist in respective projects.
 RH tests are skipped.

-By default, this will run the core RM tests, you can run the full suite of RM regression tags tests with:
+By default, this will run the core RM tests, you can run the full suite of RM regression tests with:

 ```shell
 ENV=<YOUR_ENV_SUFFIX> REGRESSION=true ./run_gke.sh